Velocidex/velociraptor-docs/content/knowledge_base/tips/clone_organization_to_other_server.md

-# How can I clone an organization with all its hunts and artefacts to another instance?
+# How can I clone an organization with all its hunts and artifacts to another instance?

 There are a few use cases where you need to migrate data from an instance to another.
 It could be for educational purpose to provide pre-filled labs, or to provide a third party with the exact insights you had during your investigation.
-Event for archiving, being able to reload a dataset in Velociraptor to review what was done if something went amiss, being able to export and import an organisation dataset could prove useful.
+Event for archiving, being able to reload a dataset in Velociraptor to review what was done if something went amiss, being able to export and import an organization dataset could prove useful.

 ## Exporting